 I hereby instruct Custodian to follow the investment directions that I provide to Administrator relating to my Account.
 Investment directions must be made in the form of an executed Administrator-approved direction letter.
 Administrator will not accept investment directions in any form other than an Administrator-approved Document.
 Administrator may accept and act in accordance with electronic copies of signed direction letters or other Documents.
-In taking any action related to my Account, Administrator and Custodian may act on my instruction, designation, or representation stated in an investment direction letter or other Document for the Account has been delivered to Administrator.
-Administrator does not verify information and signatures supplied in an investment direction letters and other Documents delivered to Administrator regarding the Account.
-I understand that I am responsible for all damages associated with or arising from falsified or forged information and/or signatures in investment direction letters and other Documents delivered to Administrator and that Administrator and Custodian are not responsible for any damages caused by or related to incomplete or incorrect information, misleading, or impossible instructions, or falsified or forged information or signatures contained in a direction or other Document delivered to Administrator.
+In taking any action related to my Account, Administrator and Custodian may act on my instruction, designation, or representation stated in an investment direction letter or other Document for the Account that has been delivered to Administrator.
+Administrator does not verify information and signatures supplied in an investment direction letters or other Documents delivered to Administrator regarding the Account.
+I understand that I am responsible for all damages associated with or arising from falsified or forged information and/or signatures in investment direction letters and other Documents delivered to Administrator regarding the Account.
+I understand that I am responsible for providing true, correct, and complete information in all instructions and other Documents delivered to Administrator and Custodian are not responsible for any damages caused by or related to incomplete or incorrect information, misleading, or impossible instructions, or falsified or forged information or signatures contained in a direction or other Document delivered to Administrator.